-For example, a block from an older pattern like Calling Me Home and one from the new quilt Season’s Tweetings may both be rated as Beginner, but they really can’t compare side by side.
+For example, a block from an older pattern and from a newer pattern may both be rated as Beginner, but they really can’t compare side by side.
 Read through the categories below to see what skill level you would give yourself!

 McKenna Ryan Projects now have Difficulty Ratings!